js1019/PlanetaryModels/Demos/README.md

 ~~~
 a = 5e8; % you may play with this value to see the changes.
 ~~~
 Note that a here denotes the maximum volumn of any elements in km^3.
-The value _a_ controls the total number of the elements.
+The value _a_ controls the total number of the elements via applying a maximum tetrhedron volume constraint, please see the manual in TetGen.
 You can then load a unit surface mesh
 ~~~
 load ../../discontinuities/data/Sph392.mat; % you have other options, see ../../discontinuities/data/.